 Best way to spot seals off Cornwall

 Using our expertise and experience, we can help you track down these lovable creatures during your visit to Cornwall.
 You have the option of a two-hour Sealife Safari boat trip.
-Or, you could go straight to Seal Cave on a one-hour boat trip for the best possible chance of seeing these beautiful creatures in their natural habitat.
+Or, you could go straight to a Seal Safari on a one-hour boat trip for the best possible chance of seeing these beautiful creatures in their natural habitat.

 Well, there you have it.
 If you need to know anything more about seals in Cornwall and the UK, feel free to ask any of the team at Padstow Sealife Safaris, we’re more than happy to answer your queries.